 Latvia is having a birthday next week, and I cannot think of many other occasions that could warrant making a lavish cake with delicate hazelnut meringue and rich chocolate cream.
-Called “Cielaviņa” (“Wagtail”) in Latvia, it has been one of the most popular cakes on offer since 1970-ies.
-As much as I would like the convenience of buying this cake in a bakery here in Australia, home made cake takes out its industrial counterpart in one punch.
+Called “Cielaviņa” (“Wagtail”) in Latvia, it has been one of the most popular cakes on offer since 1970s.
+As much as I would like the convenience of buying this cake in a bakery here in Australia, homemade cake takes out its industrial counterpart in one punch.

 - 6 egg yolks

 - 4 tbsp unsweetened cocoa powder

 For the ganache

 - Preheat the oven to 160C (320F).
 Line a baking tray with non-stick baking paper.
 Draw a circle of the size of the cake (usually 26cm diameter) on the baking paper.
 You will need three baking trays in total (or one large tray, depending on the size of the oven and cake).

 - Roughly chop the nuts in food processor.
 Place the nuts on a pan and roast for couple minutes.
 Remove nuts from the pan and cool them completely.